Boulderclough

 Boulderclough is a small village in the Borough of Calderdale in West Yorkshire, England.
 The village is situated between Sowerby at the south and Mytholmroyd at the north, and is approximately 3 mi west from the centre of the town of Halifax.

-The village contains a chapel.
+The village contains a Methodist chapel, which is Grade II Listed.
 The village public house closed some years ago; the nearest pub is at Sowerby Castle Hill half-a-mile to the south-east.
 There are footpaths, and a river that runs by a small woodland area.